-Refer to the air conditioner manufacturer's information in your InfoCase for complete operating instructions.
+Refer to the air conditioner manufacturer's information in your InfoCase for complete operating instructions, including Bluetooth operation.
+The app can be downloaded to your smart-phone via the appstore.

 AIR CONDITIONER FILTER

 The washable filters should be checked monthly for dirt build-up and cleaned or replaced as needed.
 It is located in the ceiling-mounted air conditioner grille in the lounge area.